keisukekondokk/measuring-attractiveness-trip-destinations/README.md

 <pre>
 .
-├── stata_person_trip //Replication for Person Trip Survey ├── LICENSE
+├── stata_person_trip // Replication for Person Trip Survey
+├── stata_mobile_phone // Replication for Mobile Spatial Statistics
+├── LICENSE
 └── README.md
 </pre>

+The original data for mobile phone data cannot be not redistributed.
+However, estimation results are available.

 ## Terms of Use